Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

 The "Manifest.op" file should have one element containing the name of the main file of your application.
 Then,
 launch Kaeon Dev by opening it either from the file explorer or from the command line with no arguments.

+The manifest file may have a second element in the manifest file.
+If the second element contains the string "Prompt" and has no children, the user will be prompted to enter arguments before the program runs.
+If it contains the string "Arguments" and has one child, the content of the child will be used as the arguments for the program.

 ## Source Code